-Members are invited to email any questions about the rules to the Cable Release editor (cablereleaseeditor@ssccphotography.org), who will forward them to the "Rules Guy."
+Members are invited to email any questions about the rules to the Cable Release editor (cablereleaseeditor@ssccphotography.org) who will forward them to the "Rules Guy."
 Questions and answers appear in the newsletter for the edification of all members.
-Here are the questions that were asked last year.
+Here are some questions that were asked recently.

-Dear Rules Guy,
+Dear Rules Guru.